-The results of this study also have original implications for Indonesian Muslims that the behavioral intention is influenced by their ethical perception when they're deciding to buy the luxurious and modern funeral services.
+The study showed that the behavioral intention of Indonesia muslim is influenced by their ethicalperception when they're deciding to buy the luxurious and modern funeral services.
 MUI fatwa allow the Indonesian Muslims to buy modern funeral services as long as it's not contradictory and still follows the Islamic religiosity.
 The decision to buy these services must consider the affordability of the family, not only showing off the wealth of the family.
 The Islamic law reminds that these services are one form of respect to elders and provide a more convenient place for the family to remember and visit their families who have passed away.
 Therefore, it will maintain the relationship within the family and make the younger generation familiar with their heritage.